unity-game-framework/organization/docs/install-packages.md

 ## Scoped Registry

-In order to access to packages from different registries, rather than the default registry, _Unity_ provides the way to define and use scoped registries with custom packages.
+In order to access packages from different registries, rather than the default registry, _Unity_ provides the way to define and use scoped registries with custom packages.

 Read more about scoped registries: